paulomarconi/paulomarconi.github.io/es/blog/LanguageTool+TeXstudio+VSCode/index.md

 # Introduction
 LanguageTool is a proofreading open-source software written in Java that allows you to integrate grammar, and spell checking on several text editors.
-I use it mainly with TeXstudio for LaTex documents, but when I tried to use in parallel with VSCode, I found some problems.
+I use it mainly with TeXstudio for LaTex documents but when I tried to use in parallel with VSCode I found some problems.

 The objective of this brief tutorial is to configure TeXstudio and VSCode to work with LanguageTool in parallel.